 There are many heart-healthy ways of eating.
 The DASH diet and the Mediterranean diet have been proven to reduce the risk of heart disease.
-The DASH (Dietary Approaches to Stop Hypertension) diet is high in vegetables and fruits, and is high in dairy servings.
-The Mediterranean diet is high in fruits, vegetables and whole grains, and it is low in dairy, red meat, processed food and sweets.
+The DASH (Dietary Approaches to Stop Hypertension) diet is high in vegetables and fruits, and milk products.
+The Mediterranean diet is high in fruits, vegetables and whole grains, and is low in milk products, red meat, processed food and sweets.
 These diets are good tools to help you understand healthy serving sizes and plan your heart-healthy menu.